myrrlyn/oeuvre/conversations-artifacts-2.md

 Long story short, they were under seige from a local tribe of giants and their Chief wasn’t exactly winning, so not only was I not killed on sight, which I always appreciate, but I was even brought in as potential aid.
-One of them muttured that I “couldn’t exactly bring more shit to this pile” which is basically an overabundance of enthusiasm and gratefulness from an Orc.
+One of them muttered that I “couldn’t exactly bring more shit to this pile” which is basically an overabundance of enthusiasm and gratefulness from an Orc.

 The shaman sent me back out with instructions to find certain material necessary